f3greenlevel/f3greenlevel.github.io/content/leadership/index.md

 - Nantan: Pivot

   - The Q of the Green Level region.
 He’s the cheerleader.
-Lays down the 43 feet for the region and exemplifies the Peak City culture.
+Lays down the 43 feet for the region and exemplifies the Green Level culture.

 - 1st F Qs: Bronx Bomber and One Direction